Teen Wilderness Adventure Camp California

 Our field camp is in northern California near Mount Shasta

-Teen Camps are held in northern California near Mount Shasta at our rugged high mountain field camp.
-Mountain streams lull us to sleep at night with night skies so clear you can see the Milky Way.
-We also enjoy an exciting diversity of wild plants, like the insect eating Darlingtonia and wildlife including Black Tailed Deer, Golden Eagles and Anna’s Hummingbirds.
+Lifesong Wilderness Adventures Teen Camps are held in northern California near Mount Shasta.
+Camp is 10 miles west of the village of Weed.
+Where mountain streams lull us to sleep at night and night skies so clear you can see the Milky Way.

 Hiking, adventure camping, exploration, animal tracking, shelter building, primitive survival skills, summer fun, and so much more are all part of our teen exciting summer camp activities.

 We care about your teen and teach them everyday survival skills they need for mountain living.
 Campers will learn how to safely use a shovel to dig, a knife to carve, an ax to chop, a saw to saw.

 Our campers are active and burn a lot of calories.
 To fortify their growing bodies we provide nutritious and healthy meals every day.

 Camp meals made fresh each day that include fresh fruit and vegetables.
 Our menu provides delicious home-made soups, salads, stir fry, sourdough biscuits and breads!
 And we definitely will not forget the hot steaming cornbread fresh from the Dutch.

 Yes, we have desert now and again.
 And even a chocolate cake or two have been known to appear as if by magic!
 Inspired staff and students generally instigate this popular camp event.

 I and my staff take your son and daughters safety seriously.
 Both emotionally and physically.
 We do not tolerate hurtful language, meanness, or intolerance.
 We provide a safe environment for your teenager to explore and to be themselves.
 Growing up is tough work.
 Our students excel within a community of peers and staff that is supportive, caring and welcoming.